JetChars/JetChars.github.io/source/docs/osp7_director.rst

 5. horizon(rdo dashboard) can't be accessed other than the localhost

+.. sidebar:: Tips

+    httpd will logging each horizon access at ``/var/log/httpd/horizon_access.log``

 By default, OSP7 Undercloud’s dashboard can’t be accessed by hosts other than the localhost.
 If you want do that.